Uniqueness questions for C*-norms on group rings: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Mikael R{\o}rdam and Thomas Schick for helpful discussions revolving around the topics of the present paper.
+The authors would like to thank Mikael R{\o}rdam and Thomas Schick for helpful discussions revolving around the topics of the present paper as well as the anonymous referee for the valuable remarks improving Corollary 2.3 and Proposition 3.3.
 DK gratefully acknowledge the financial support from the Villum Foundation (grant no.~7423) and from the Independent Research Fund Denmark (grant no.~7014-00145B).